-Diagnostics: In the absence of fertile material, climbing Rubiaceae are distinguished from climbers in other families by the simple, commonly opposite (rarely whorled) leaves, with entire margins, interpetiolar stipules, and the watery, clear exudates of stems.
-Climbing mechanisms are diverse but never include the presence of tendrils.
-Twining woody Rubiaceae may be confused with species of Trigonia (Trigoniaceae) but in the absence of fertile material, Trigonia can be distinguished by the stem cross section with a square medulla and the presence of four shallow phloem wedges or arcs, a combination of characters never present in climbing Rubiaceae.
+Diagnostics: In the absence of fertile material, climbing Rubiaceae are distinguished from climbers in other families that have simple, commonly opposite (rarely whorled) leaves, with entire margins by the interpetiolar stipules, and the watery, clear exudates of stems.
+Climbing mechanisms are diverse but never include tendrils.
+Twining woody Rubiaceae may be confused with species of Trigonia (Trigoniaceae) but in the absence of fertile material, Trigonia can be distinguished by the stem cross section with a square medulla and the presence of four, shallow phloem wedges or arcs, a combination of characters never present in climbing Rubiaceae.